 - Print with a black pen and complete all areas of the application.

-- INCLUDE REQUIRED ID NUMBERS on the application or it will be rejected.
+- Application MUST INCLUDE required ID numbers and your signature or it will be rejected.

 - Including phone number and/or email address is OPTIONAL.
 If given, it can help us communicate with you; HOWEVER by law it becomes part of your voter record which is made available to candidates and political parties.